 Personal WiFi access points or routers are not allowed in HRL Residence Halls & Apartment per the ResNet User Agreement.
 If you use a personal WiFi access point, your access could be disabled.
 However, if you need extra connections in your room, wired switches are allowed.

-You're able to connect WiFi devices like a Roku, Chromecast or PlayStation, but you need to first register the device with the University.
+You're able to connect WiFi devices like a Roku or PlayStation, but you need to first register the device with the University.
 Devices like laptops and desktops do not need to be registered.
 As a general rule, if you're able login to Eduroam with your credentials, you do not need to register that device.
+Chromecast and smart/Internet of Things (IoT) devices may not function correctly on the UMN network.

 Eduroam is a secure, world-wide roaming access service.
 It allows you to gain secure WiFi access using your University of Minnesota email address and password when visiting other participating institutions.